bandframework/bandframework/resources/dev_guide/git_instructions_for_submodules.md

  git commit -m "updating the submodule" git push origin develop
  ```
- > Then you have to repeat the above procedure under "Put your software apear on bandframework develop branch"
+ > Then you have to repeat the above procedure under "Put your software on bandframework develop branch"